-5 Types of Acne Scars- and Why You Should Care
+5 Types of Acne Scars - and Why You Should Care

+Who hasn’t experienced the sheer horribleness of acne?
 Single-handedly, they can turn any day into a total self-confidence downer!
 But what happens when a breakout finally clears up?

+For many people, breakouts are only the first step.
+Many will go on to deal with something even worse...acne scars!
 While acne can clear up eventually, the scars that it can leave behind are tough to get rid of!
 Especially if you don’t understand why they happen in the first place.

-So, let’s inspector gadget this and discuss everything we need to know about acne scars!
+Let’s discuss everything we need to know about acne scars!

 What are Acne Scars?

-We all know the sadness that overwhelms us as we see yet another scar added to the lineup of offenders on our face, but often we don’t actually know how they get there.
+We all know the sadness that overwhelms us as we see yet another scar added to the lineup of offenders on our faces, but often we don’t know how they get there.
 Luckily, they don’t just appear out of thin air, and there is a reason behind the mystery that is scarring, my friend.

 The two main categories are atrophic scars (caused by a loss of tissue) and hypertrophic scars (caused by an excess of tissue).